 TITLE IX OUTLAWS SEXUAL HARASSMENT AT SCHOOL

-Under this law parents can take a school to court for letting discrimination happen.
+Under Title IX parents can take a school to court for letting discrimination happen.
 In cases where one student has harassed another, the victim’s Title IX attorney must establish two elements.
 First, the unwelcome conduct harassed the student so seriously and persistently that it kept them from learning.
 Second, officials knew about this “hostile environment” but did not do enough to stop it.

 “SEVERE AND PERVASIVE” SEXUAL HARASSMENT